Are you feeling hopeless, isolated, and not your usual self?

 Other Services At The MindFul Practice in Winter Park, FL

 Our Orlando therapists offer more than depression therapy.
 For individuals, we offer anxiety treatment, depression treatment, and trauma therapy.
 As well as post-bariatric surgery therapy, mindfulness-based cognitive therapy, and EMDR Therapy.
-Additionally, we offer couples therapy to support both you and your partner.
+Additionally, we offer counseling for teens, life transitions, and grief.
 These services are offered in person at our Winter Park, FL office and online throughout Florida.